huijunwu/libgdx-ai-wiki/Steering-Behaviors.md

 orientation to its linear velocity on each time step), Face behavior is redundant.
 You can tell Wander whether Face behavior should be used or not through the [setFaceEnabled](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/steer/behaviors/Wander.html#setFaceEnabled-boolean-) method.

+Note that this behavior internally calls the [GdxAI.getTimepiece().getTime()](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/Timepiece.html#getTime--) method to get the current AI time and make the [wanderRate](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/steer/behaviors/Wander.html#wanderRate) FPS independent.
+This means that
+- if you forget to {@link Timepiece#update(float) update the timepiece} the wander orientation won't change.
+- the timepiece should be always updated before this steering behavior runs.

 This steering behavior can be used to produce a whole range of random motion, from very smooth undulating turns to wild Strictly Ballroom type whirls and pirouettes depending on the size of the circle, its distance from the agent, and the amount of random displacement each frame.